bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 //     targetingVersion: 42,
 //     config?: {
 //       key: "gpt-3.5",
-//       targetingVersion: 2,
-//       value: { maxTokens: 10000, model: "gpt-3.5-beta1" }
+//       payload: { maxTokens: 10000, model: "gpt-3.5-beta1" }
 //     }
 //   }
 // }
 ```

-The `key` is given by the user in Bucket for each configuration value, and `targetingVersion` is maintained by Bucket similar
+The `key` is always present while the `payload` is a optional JSON value for arbitrary configuration needs. `
-to access `targetingVersion`.
-The `value` is the actual JSON value supplied by the user and serves as context-based
-configuration.

 Just as `isEnabled`, accessing `config` on the object returned by `getFeatures` does not automatically
 generate a `check` event, contrary to the `config` property on the object returned by `getFeature`.